The Big Lie about mercy

 If you fall for the Big Lie, you will have lots of company, of course.
 People think and talk like this all the time.
 They can't imagine things any differently.
 But they don't realize that this common way of thinking makes many people miss out on God's mercy themselves.

 When we get victimized, the pain can be so bad that we don't think about anything else.
-We want the quick fix of not forgiving those people, and we forget that God is running a long-term campaign for healing which is supposed to include us as his mercy agents.
+We want the quick fix of not forgiving those people, and we forget that God is running a long-term campaign for healing that is supposed to include us as his mercy agents.

 When we do not forgive, when we say forgiveness is unthinkable, or they don't deserve it, or whatever, we are falling for the Big Lie and setting ourselves up against God's campaign!
 We would never do that in normal times, but we find it very tempting when we feel the pain of being treated like dirt.